Site logo

 1. What is E-A-T?

-This term first appeared in Google’s Search Quality Guidelines in2014.
+This term first appeared in Google’s Search Quality Guidelines in 2014.
 Over the years, there has been a lot of iteration of that section of the guidelines to improve it.
 However, from the beginning, E-A-T has always meant:

-• The Expertise of the person creating the content
+• The Expertise person creating the content.

-• The Trustworthiness of the person creating the content, the content itself and the website where the content is published on
+• The Trustworthiness of the content creator, the content itself, and the website on which it is published.

-In summary, take this question into consideration.
+In summary, consider this question.

 Who would you trust to feed you with actionable content on a particular topic?